InformaticsMatters/fragmentor/README.md

 );

 ```
-- The site-fragment playbook should not require any specific changes apart from the fragmentation configuration
+-   The site-fragment playbook should not require any specific changes apart
- parameters in all.yaml.
+    from the fragmentation configuration parameters in all.yaml.
 -   The site-inchi playbook should not require any specific changes
 -   Site-extract - Add the vendor/library specific header file in extract/files.
     If this is an existing format than the
     scripts for that format can be copied.
 -   The site-combine playbook should not require any specific changes.

 ### Implementation Changes

 -   It is recommended to backup the "production" database using the site-backup play.
 -   Update the "production" database to add the new vendor_name records.
-- Upload the input files to AWS S3 in the correct file location so they can be found by the fragmentor playbooks
+-   Upload the input files to AWS S3 in the correct file location so they can be
-(see above).
+    found by the fragmentor playbooks (see above).
 -   Pull the updated repository from the head node.

 ### Further Customisation

-Some vendors (for example Molport and Chemspace) contain additional information in the input file, usually in the
+Some vendors (for example Molport and Chemspace) contain additional information
-form of pricing information.
-Pricing information can be provided in different formats, so a flexible database layout
+in the input file, usually in the form of pricing information.
+Pricing
+information can be provided in different formats, so a flexible database layout
 has been provided.
 However, additional steps are required:

-- A specific standardisation module will need to be written to be able to read the additional columns.
-The
+-   A specific standardisation module will need to be written to be able to
-standardisation python scripts are located in frag/standardise/scripts/(vendor).
+    read the additional columns.
+The standardisation python scripts are located
+    in frag/standardise/scripts/(vendor).
 They are all written in similar
     formats.
-The additional columns are passed through to new tabl separated fields in the staging file
+The additional columns are passed through to new table separated
-standardised-compounds.tab.
+    fields in the staging file standardised-compounds.tab.
-- Note also, that adding a new python module requires the git repo to be tagged so that the nextflow processes can
+-   Note also, that adding a new python module requires the git repo to be
-find the repository and download it to the cluster.
+    tagged so that the nextflow processes can find the repository and download
+    it to the cluster.
 The nextflow_container_tag parameter in ansible/group_vars/all.yaml
     has to be updated with this tag.
-- A dedicated i_mols_(vendor) table will have to be created in f40_create_stand_database.sql to allow for the new
+-   A dedicated i_mols_(vendor) table will have to be created in
+    f40_create_stand_database.sql to allow for the new columns in
-columns in standardised-compounds.tab.
-Similarly, the columns will have to be added to the parameters and the
+    standardised-compounds.tab.
+Similarly, the columns will have to be added
-f40_load_standardised_data.sql adapted.
+    to the parameters and the f40_load_standardised_data.sql adapted.
     If the new fields do contain pricing information, then an sql insert statement
     will have to be coded to add this data to the price table.
     The f40_load_standardised_data.sql scripts for chemspace
     and Molport are two examples of how this might be accomplished.

 ## Running Python Scripts directly via a Conda Environment